Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Methodology

-where $A_{intra}$ is the intra-cluster accessibility array of size $k$, $A_{inter}$ is the inter-cluster accessibility of size $(k,k)$, and $\alpha\cdot |\Omega |$ is the regularization term.
-The clustering results are better if the index is larger.
-To be specific, in our implementation,
+where $A_{intra}$ is the intra-cluster accessibility array of size $k$, $A_{inter}$ is the inter-cluster accessibility of size $(k,k)$, and $\alpha\cdot |\Lambda |$ is the regularization term.
+The clustering results are better if the index is larger, and the inter/intra-cluster metrics are also defined in a different way from K-Means++.
+To be specific,

 where $i<k,i\in \mathbb{N},j<k,j\in \mathbb{N}$,